-Both cottages can also be accessed by the water, if you have a suitable boat or kayak and are proficient in their use.
+The cottage can also be accessed by the water, if you have a suitable boat or kayak and are proficient in their use.

 You can also walk in, and in this situation we can provide towels and drop off basic provisions if you let us know at the time of booking.

 You can get signal through most networks from just outside the cottages.
 Texts seem to send okay, and most of the time you can make phone calls but there are odd times when the signal does get weaker.
 I normally find that if I go slightly further up the track then I get a better signal if needed.
 Update 2017: I seem to be getting 3G (vodafone) most of the time close to the cottage, and sometimes in the attic room.

 I live locally and am available most of the time if needed, and will always do my best to help.
-There are details in the cottages about calling emergency services and the location information you would need to give them.
+There are details in the cottage about calling emergency services and the location information you would need to give them.
 There is a very good doctors surgery and pharmacy at Connel.
 However, if you have someone in the family that likes/needs to be in easy reach of a hospital at all times, then sadly this may not be the holiday for you.

 what is provided?

-The cottages are very well equipped, including:
+The cottage is very well equipped, including:

 - washing up liquid, tea towels, cleaning products